FWMSH/Constellation/control_server/README.md

 The schedule tab allows you to modify the power on/power off schedule for the `gallery`.
 Each day can have one power on and one power off; neither are required.

 ### Settings tab

+#### Reloading currentExhibitConfiguration.ini

+If you make a manual change to `currentExhibitConfiguration.ini`, pressing this button will cause the control server to reload it and parse the new configuration as if it were starting up.
+This means you do not have to stop and restart the server process to make an update.